StevieMagaco/PrestaShopLocalFiles/README.md

 I am currently running my version on MAMP on OSx.
 The database for MAMP is located under, ../Applications/MAMP/db/mysql56/prestashop.

+Here is a Video Tutorial on how to install Prestashop Locally: https://www.youtube.com/watch?v=cM54RV7CAto

 These instructions are a snipet from: http://doc.prestashop.com/display/PS16/Installing+PrestaShop+on+your+computer For more Details click the link.